mmackan/Lock-Free-Concurrency-in-Rust-Analysis-of-Rust-for-Lock-Free-Programming/README.md

 ***

 ## Benchmarking
 Benchmark the queues with pairwise or multi-producer multi-consumer (MPMC) workload.
-These commands will also build the corresponding project before running the benchmark.

-**Run all benchmarks for all queues**
+Each benchmark will run two parameter scans each based on the categories:
+1. Fixed number of operations and different # threads.
+2. Fixed number of threads and different # operations.

+**All benchmarks**
 - `cargo make benchmark-all`

 **Both benchmarks for MSQ and LPRQ respectively:**
 - `cargo make benchmark-msq`
 - `cargo make benchmark-lprq`

-**Run individual benchmarks**
+**Individual benchmarks for both categories**
 - `cargo make benchmark-pairwise-msq`
 - `cargo make benchmark-pairwise-lprq`
 - `cargo make benchmark-mpmc-msq`
 - `cargo make benchmark-mpmc-lprq`

+**Benchmark each individual category**

+Adding a `-t` or `-o` will test individual categories
+- e.g., `cargo make benchmark-pairwise-msq-t`

 ***